ItzDuolingo/OS/README.md

 - When the read event is triggered during registration/login you can't use F1 to return, fix not found yet
 - "Guest" account has been temporarily removed and is not available in current versions
 - The clock won't update during login/register due to the read event being triggered
-- There is some issue while using A/D to switch between normal and power menu with the [example] highlight not being visible, fix not found yet
 - I haven't made a function to centralize text so if someone's username is long and you wish to delete them using the admin dashboard for example, it will put the text off balance
 - This code is NOT made for monitors, it is only made to be used on the terminal for now tho i intend to introduce monitor support later in the future
 - Custom installation process is missing (no pastebin or wget) for now refer to the installation steps below